KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

 - On the bottom left, click on the Power BI icon or whatever icon present there.
 - From the list of icons, choose Synapse Data Engineering.
 - In Synapse Data Engineering environment, click on "Notebook" tab,-To create a Spark Notebook to "transform" the raw json file into a clean data table.
-- On the top-left, click on the Notebook name and rename appropriately foe ease referencing.
+- On the top-left, click on the Notebook name and rename appropriately for easy referencing.
 ##### Steps:
-Use the created Notebook to import and read the raw json file that exist in stored Lakehouse Database.
+Use the created Notebook to import and read the raw json file that exists in stored Lakehouse Database.
 - On the Left, click on "Lakehouse" button.
-- On the left, click "Add Lakehouse" button.- This help in accessing the different tables and files that reside in the Lakehouse Database directly from the Notebook.
+- On the left, click "Add Lakehouse" button.- This helps in accessing the different tables and files that reside in the Lakehouse Database directly from the Notebook.
 - Choose "Existing Lakehouse".
 - Click "Add".
 - Check or choose the Lakehouse where the raw json data resides.